Missile attack on cargo ship off Yemen wounds 2 and prompts crew to abandon vessel

-The attack on the Minervagracht represents the most-serious attack in the Gulf of Aden, some distance away from the Red Sea where the Iranian-backed Houthis sank two vessels in July.
+It was the most serious attack in the Gulf of Aden, some distance from the Red Sea where the Iranian-backed Houthis sank two vessels in July.

-While the rebels did not claim the assault, they had threatened to strike ships as part of their campaign over the Israel-Hamas war in the Gaza Strip, particularly as Israel squeezes in on Gaza City in a new ground offensive.
+While the rebels did not claim the assault on the Minervagracht, they had threatened to strike ships as part of their campaign over the Israel-Hamas war in the Gaza Strip, particularly as Israel squeezes in on Gaza City in a new ground offensive.
 Meanwhile, the Mideast also remains on edge after the United Nations reimposed sanctions on Iran over its nuclear program.

 Spliethoff, the ship's owner, described the strike as “inflicting substantial damage to the ship.”
-A helicopter evacuated the ship's 19 crew members, of which two suffered injuries in the attack, it added.
+A helicopter evacuated the ship's 19 crew members, of which two were wounded, it added.

+A European naval force operating in the region, known as Operation Aspides, said early Tuesday that the Minervagracht “is on fire and adrift” after the crew's rescue.
+It identified the ship's crew as coming from the Philippines, Russia, Sri Lanka and Ukraine, with one wounded and stable and another severely wounded and airlifted to Djibouti for medical care.

 The French military’s Maritime Information, Cooperation and Awareness Center identified the Houthis as carrying out the attack.

-The Houthis did not immediately claim the possible attack.
-However, it can take hours or even days before the rebels claim their assaults.
+The Houthis wait hours and even days to claim their assaults and have not yet done so.

-The Houthis have launched missile and drone attacks on over 100 ships and on Israel in response to the war in Gaza, saying they were acting in solidarity with the Palestinians.
+The rebels have launched missile and drone attacks on over 100 ships and on Israel in response to the war in Gaza, saying they were acting in solidarity with the Palestinians.

-However, the Houthi attacks have targeted ships in the past with little or no connection to Israel.
+However, the group's past targets have had little or no connection to Israel.
 The U.S. Navy-overseen Joint Maritime Information Center earlier said that the Minervagracht had “no Israeli affiliations.”

 The Houthi attack widens the area of the rebels' recent assaults, as the last recorded attack on a commercial vessel in the Gulf of Aden before the Minervagracht came in August 2024.